davegillem/greenlight/README.md

 ### Your HTML

-By default Ketchup checks the `data-validate` attribute of form fields if it can find matching validations.
+By default Greenlight checks the `data-validate` attribute of form fields if it can find matching validations.
 The default indicator for validations is `validate()`, all validations go in there and are separated by comma.
 Validations can have arguments, also separated by comma.
 **About checkboxes**: You only need to declare the validations on one checkbox.
-Ketchup binds all other checkboxes with the same name automatically.
+Greenlight binds all other checkboxes with the same name automatically.

     <form id="default-behavior" action="index.html">